-As the 2nd most visited website in the world (after Google), Facebook is used daily by pretty much everyone – and that includes jazz promoters, agents, journalists and record labels.
-So, make sure when they search your name on the site, they find a dedicated Facebook Artist Page, not just your personal ‘friend’ page.
+As one of the most visited websites in the world, Facebook is used daily by pretty much everyone – and that includes jazz promoters, agents, journalists and record labels.
+So, it’s important that when they search your name on the site, they find a dedicated Facebook Artist Page, not just your personal ‘friend’ page.

 A Facebook Artist Page is FREE.

 And, set up correctly, it is a great place to showcase your music to a captive and targeted audience.

 With the many free widgets and plugins available today, you can easily pull in your music, videos, tweets, upcoming shows and mailing lists onto your Facebook page – not to mention sharing news, photos and press with fans at the touch of a button.